T-Kingan/Lab4-Morphology/README.md

 ### Opening = Erosion + Dilation
 In this task, you will explore the effect of using Open and Close on a binary noisy fingerprint image.

-1. Read the image file 'finger-noisy.tf' into F.
+1. Read the image file 'finger-noisy.tif' into F.
 2. Generate a 3x3 structuring element SE.
 3. Erode F to produce F_e.
 4. Dilate F_e to produce F_ed.